 We all know the work that nonprofits do is vital to our way of life.
-While we don’t see it every day, they selflessly pick-up roles that the rest of us either don’t notice or simply don’t have time for.
+While we don’t see it every day, they selflessly pick up roles that the rest of us either don’t notice or simply don’t have time for.
 I once had a professor tell me that nonprofits exist to fill the void society left behind.
-In learning more about nonprofits, I see this to be more true each and every day.
+In learning more about nonprofits, I see this to be truer every day.
 Now I’m not saying we are bad people because we need nonprofits to exist; I am saying we are just busy making money for our own nonprofits, our families.
 So, for all the nonprofits out there, here is what I hope will be some awesome advice!

 So what is Google for Nonprofits?
 Well, it’s Google’s way of helping nonprofits use their tools like Adwords, YouTube, Google Earth, and Google Apps.
 There is a huge number of ways that nonprofits can use these tools for free…yes free!

 Before we go any further, we should talk about what nonprofits are eligible.
 Currently, in the US, only those nonprofits with a designation from the IRS of a 501 (c)(3) can participate in this program.
 If you do not live in the United States, Google has a page for eligibility requirements in other countries.
 If you are not currently a 501 (c)(3), unfortunately, you can’t use this program, maybe one day they will expand the types of nonprofits that can use the program.
 If you know any 501 (c)(3) nonprofits that can use this program, please share this post with them through our social share feature!